DAF201/DAF201/About/readme.md

 >
 > environment: C, SDK: Microchip MPlab, No OS
 >
-> Power on icon replacement function, some bug fixing, and some testing
+> Power on icon replacement function
 >
+> some bug fixing
+>
+> some testing
+>
 > environment: LUA, SDK: Crank storyboard, Customized Linux for embedded device
 >
 > ## Wild Goose: an embedded touch screen for bear canning machine
 >
-> Keypad function redesign, some value backup functions, UI bugs fixing, some logic bugs fixing.
+> Keypad function redesign (old one is too hard to use to me)
 >
+> some new functions such as values backup
+>
+> UI bugs fixing
+>
+> some logic bugs fixing.
+>
 > ## Brix: A Sugar machine touch screen?
 (I don't know what that do the machine does for sure, they never told me)
 >
 > environment: LUA, SDK: Crank storyboard, Customized Linux for embedded device
 >
-> Task system redesign, Timer system overwrite, communication system overwrite, keypad redesign, translation frame building, functions adding, bugs fixing.
+> Task system redesign: a simulated task queue using Lua table.
+Allows to register tasks to the task queue, allows tasks to run once or forever, support task parameter from 0 to 5 for each task, and allows unregister forever running task by task id if needed.
+>
+> Timer system overwrites: One timer and a task table.
+Allows to register task to the timer, to run the task with a wanted interval, support task parameter from 0 to 5 for each task, and allows unregister task by task id if needed.
+>
+> communication system overwrites: A more abstract function and reciver function that allows assigning starting register, number of registers to read/write, read/write different types of data, and can be registered into task system or timer to keep getting/posting data.
+Based on customized protocol over Modbus.
+>
+> keypad redesign: The old one is pretty much an enum of where to put text and repeating steps...
+So I make a new one and reduced lines from 2000+ to about 200 to save my life from copying, pasting, and editing old code over and over when I need an input box.
+>
+> translation frame building: this is a built-in tool to read a CSV translate file and replace all text, but you need to set it up.
+(I came up with my own translation frame using JSON but the manager said we will stick with the built-in one...)
+>
+> functions adding: mini functions like heartbeat service to ensure the communication quality
+>
+> bugs fixing
 >
 >